prebid/prebid.github.io/dev-docs/add-rtd-submodule.md

 Publishers will decide which RTD sub-modules they want to use, and can set parameters like timeout, endpoints, etc. They will set limits on how long sub-modules are allowed to delay the auction, which will most likely be in the tens of milliseconds.

-By utilizing the RTD infrastructure, you are giving publishers consistent control over the timing: you will need to respond within the allotted time or the auction will proceed without the data.

 See the [Publisher RealTimeData Configuration](/dev-docs/publisher-api-reference.html#setConfig-realTimeData) reference to see the world from their perspective.

-Your module must not look at the values of the auctionDelay or waitForIt flags - just do what you need to do as fast as you can.
+Your module should not look at the values of the auctionDelay or waitForIt flags - just do what needs to be done as fast as possible.
 It's ok to *ask* publishers in your documentation to give you a certain amount of time or to flag your module as important, but it's not ok for the code to require it.